 In your group, using the case summary and notes from Oral Arguments, discuss the following and, as needed, write down responses.

 What did you agree with or disagree with from each attorney?
 What were some of the questions from the judges?
-How would you decide the case? now would you decide the case.
+How would you decide the case?
 After your discussion, take a vote within the group whether the judgesshould side with the appellant or appellee.
 The majority is responsible for a majority opinion; the minority is responsible for a dissenting opinion.
 Then discuss with the class.
 If assigned: At home, write and submit a brief opinion (about two pages), in support of the way they voted, stating the following.
-You can refer to a Supreme Court Opinion online.
-The Nonhuman Rights Project v.
-Cheyenne Mountain Zoo might be of interest: https://research.coloradojudicial.gov/en/vid/1067527556
+You may want to have them refer to a Court of Appeals opinion online, such as People v.
+Woodruff: https://research.coloradojudicial.gov/en/vid/1055163921

-- 1. A short recap of the facts of the case; - 2.
-The key arguments of the case; - 3.
-The student's reasoning that would lead to a certain decision in the argument; and - 4.
-The student's decision based on his or her reasoning.
+- A short recap of the facts of the case;

+- The key arguments of the case;

+- The student's reasoning that would lead to a certain decision in the argument; and

+• The student's decision based on his or her reasoning.
-• Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments.

-- Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments. - Is it important or necessary for everyone to present themselves professionally in a courtroom? - Should observers have a right to share their opinions during court proceedings? - In what ways do the structure of Oral Arguments help or hinder the judicial process?
+- Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments. - Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments. - Students will be able to identify the Court of Appeals judges who will hear Oral Arguments at their school. - Is it important or necessary for everyone to present themselves professionally in a courtroom? - Should observers have a right to share their opinions during court proceedings? - In what ways do the structure of Oral Arguments help or hinder the judicial process?